OpenPecha/pecha.org-scripts/README.md

-# Retrieving Buddhist Text Commentaries Using Python: A Step-by-Step Guide
+# Retrieving Buddhist Text Commentaries Using Pecha.org Api: A Step-by-Step Guide

 In this tutorial, we'll explore how to use Python to fetch Buddhist text commentaries and their related content using a simple API on [Pecha.org](https://pecha.org/texts).
 This code is particularly useful for researchers, scholars, and developers working with Buddhist texts and their commentaries that are available on [Pecha.org](https://pecha.org/texts).